Arthur Gama

-Arthur Gama (born 24 May 2005) is a Brazilian auto racing driver who competes in the Stock Car Pro Series for TGR Full Time Sports.
-Gama is the 2024 Stock Series champion.
-He also drove in the NASCAR Brasil Sprint Race, where he won the Pro Am championship and was the Rookie of the Year in 2022.
+Arthur Gama (born 24 May 2005) is a Brazilian auto racing driver who competes in the NASCAR Brasil Sprint Race, where he won the Pro Am championship and was the Rookie of the Year in 2022.
+He previously competed in the Stock Car Pro Series for TGR Full Time Sports and the Stock Series, where he won the 2024 championship.

 Career

-NASCAR Brasil Sprint Race
+NASCAR Brasil Series

 Gama competed in GT Sprint Race in 2022, winning the Pro Am Championship.
 The GT Sprint Race was renamed NASCAR Brasil Sprint Race the following year, and in that season, he finished in third place in the Pro category and ninth overall.

+After a two year abscence, Gama returned to the NASCAR Brasil Series in 2026, competing for Cavaleiro Sports.

 Stock Series

 Gama entered the Stock Series in 2023, where he finished in third place, winning two races and the rookie championship with 306 points.
 The following season, he was signed by Artcon Racing.
 In the final round of the season, Gama won the first race.
 The following day, he finished in second place in the second race of the final round, clinching the driver's championship.
 In the third and final race, he won his ninth and final race and finished the season with six poles, 15 podiums and 415 points.